nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">

+**:exclamation: Warning**<br>

-**:exclamation: Warning:** If changes to the data file renders its format invalid, A-Bash Book will discard all data and start with an empty data file at the next run.
+If changes to the data file renders its format invalid, A-Bash Book will discard all data and start with an empty data file at the next run.

 </div>